Video Link: https://vimeo.com/255290598

-He was right.
-The real nature of flax as a healthy food has been known for centuries.
-In the 8th Century, Charlemagne considered flax so essential for health that he passed laws requiring its use.
-Flax was one of the first medicines, used by Hippocrates himself.
+He was Correct.
+The health benefits of flax have been known for centuries.
+In the 8th Century, Charlemagne considered flax so vital for health that he passed laws mandating its use.
+As one of the first medicines, flax was used by Hippocrates himself.

-Flaxseeds and flaxseed oil are one of the best sources on the planet for the essential omega-3 fatty acid called alpha-linolenic acid.
+Flaxseeds and flaxseed oil are some of the finest sources available for the indispensable omega-3 fatty acid called alpha-linolenic acid.

-Alpha-linolenic acid (ALA) is considered an essential fatty acid because the body can't make it -- it has to be obtained from the diet.
+Alpha-linolenic acid (ALA) is considered an essential fatty acid because the body can't manufacture it on its own -- it has to be acquired from food.

-Flaxseed oil can help protect against cardiovascular disease, cancer, arthritis, and many other degenerative diseases.
+Flaxseed oil can protect against cardiovascular disease, cancer, arthritis, and many other severe afflictions.

-And though it's primarily a source of omega-3, the oil has the virtue of containing some other fatty acids as well, notably some omega-6's and some heart-healthy omega-9's, providing an excellent fatty acid balance.
+The oil is an excellent source of omega-3.
+But flaxseed oil also has the added benefit of delivering other fatty acids as well, including some omega-6's and some heart-healthy omega-9's, resulting in an excellent fatty acid balance.

-There is a caveat on this, however.
-The ALA found in flax and flax oil is only one of three omega-3 fats, the other two being the long-chain fatty acids known as DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
-The latter two are only found for the most part in animal foods particularly cold water fish like salmon.
+But there is something else to consider.
+The ALA in flax and flax oil is only one of three omega-3 fats, the other two being the long-chain fatty acids called DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
+The latter two are only found mainly in animal foods like cold-water fish like salmon.

-Truth be told, they're the superstars of the omega-3 family, though the ALA in flax has plenty of health benefits as well (such as being anti-inflammatory).
+DHA and EPA deliver the most potent benefits of the omega-3 family, but the ALA in flax has several health benefits (like being anti-inflammatory).

-The good news is that the body can make DHA and EPA from the ALA in flax; the bad news is that it does an atrocious job of it, converting only about 5-10% of the ALA to those longer chain omegas that are found naturally in fish and fish oil.
+Fortunately, the body can extract DHA and EPA from the ALA in flax; but it can't do that efficiently since it converts merely 5-10% of the ALA to those longer chain omegas found in fish and fish oil.

-Flaxseed and flaxseed oil are the go-to source for omega-3's if you're a vegetarian.
-And if you want to get the unique benefits of EPA and DHA without taking fish oil (or eating fish), just make sure to take at least a tablespoon a day of flaxseed oil.
-That way, even at the low "conversion" rate you'll still be getting about a gram or so of the "fish oil" omegas.
+Flaxseed and flaxseed oil are the primary source of omega-3's if you're a vegetarian.
+If you want to obtain the health benefits of EPA and DHA without taking fish oil (or eating fish), be sure to swallow at least a tablespoon a day of flaxseed oil.
+If you do this, even at the low "conversion" rate you'll still be ingesting about a gram or so of the "fish oil" omegas.

 More than Just Omega-3's

-The benefits of flax are not limited to the omega-3 content -- not by a long shot.
-The oil, and especially the seeds, is an excellent source of something called lignans which have a whole host of health benefits of their own.
-Lignans have a protective effect against cancer -- especially those that are hormone-sensitive like breast, uterine, and prostate cancer.
+The benefits of flax are not restricted to omega-3 content.
+The oil, particularly the seeds, is an excellent source of a substance known as lignans which have a broad range of health benefits of their own.
+Lignans Protect against cancer -- particularly those that are hormone-sensitive like breast, uterine, and prostate cancer.

-The effect of flaxseed lignans on breast cancer cells has been the subject of a fair amount of positive research.
-In one study, flaxseed was shown to have the potential to reduce tumor growth in patients with breast cancer.
+The effect of flaxseed lignans on breast cancer cells has been extensively researched.
+In one study, flaxseed was proven to have the potential to lower tumor growth in patients with breast cancer.

-In this study, patients consumed a muffin with 25 grams of flaxseed (or a "placebo" muffin of the same size without the added flaxseed).
-The researchers noted that daily intake of 25 g flaxseed (about 3-4 tablespoons) could significantly reduce cell proliferation and increase apoptosis (cell death of cancer cells).
+In this study, patients consumed a muffin containing 25 grams of flaxseed (or a "placebo" muffin of similar size without the added flaxseed).
+The researchers noted that a daily intake of 25 g flaxseed (about 3-4 tablespoons) could dramatically reduce cell proliferation and increase apoptosis (cell death of cancer cells).

-The flaxseed also reduced HER2, a protein that increases the aggressiveness of breast cancer.
+The flaxseed also lowered HER2, a protein that amplifies the advancement of breast cancer.

-Researchers have also found that lignans inhibited the growth of human prostate cancer cells in a test tube.
+Researchers also concluded that lignans suppressed the growth of human prostate cancer cells in a test tube.

-Research at Duke University showed that men with prostate cancer who were given three tablespoons of flaxseed per day and a low-fat diet had decreased cancer cell growth.
+Research at Duke University determined that men with prostate cancer who consumed three tablespoons of flaxseed per day and followed a low-fat diet had lower cancer cell growth.

-And lignans interfere with the production of a nasty testosterone metabolite (DHT, dihydrotestosterone) which is partly responsible for hair loss and benign prostate hyperplasia (the condition that makes men over 40 have to go to the bathroom a lot at night).
+Another benefit of flaxseed: lignans inhibit producing a dangerous testosterone metabolite (DHT, dihydrotestosterone) which is somewhat responsible for hair loss and benign prostate hyperplasia (the condition that causes men to make frequent bathroom trips, especially at night).

-Flax promotes cardiovascular and colon health, can boost immunity, nourishes your skin, and helps stabilize blood sugar.
-Because the lignans in flax are phytoestrogens (weak estrogenic compounds from plants), they may help relieve menopausal symptoms.
+Flax encourages cardiovascular and colon health, strengthens immunity, nourishes your skin, and helps control blood sugar.
+Since the lignans in flax are phytoestrogens (anemic estrogenic compounds from plants), they may ease menopausal symptoms.

-In fact, in one study, flaxseed was as effective as hormone replacement therapy in reducing mild menopausal symptoms in menopausal women.
+In one study, flaxseed was as efficient as hormone replacement therapy in easing mild menopausal symptoms in menopausal women.

-The flaxseeds, but obviously not the oil, also contain another colossal benefit: soluble fiber.
-You get all the goodies of the oil plus the fiber when you eat the seeds.
-They're ideal for baking, for sprinkling on salads, and for adding to cereals and smoothies -- but you need to break the hard outer coating because the whole seeds can't be digested.
+The flaxseeds, but obviously not the oil, also deliver another gigantic benefit: soluble fiber.
+You receive the benefits of the oil and the fiber when you eat the seeds.
+They're perfect for baking, for sprinkling on salads, and for adding to cereals and smoothies.

 What to Look For